BlogApp Experience

 No matter how many scenarios you run, you can't predict every possible friction in user and customer experience.
 This is why you should use surveys even in stable apps.
 Give your users a possibility to voice their negative feedback—and act on it.
 You'll spot emerging issues early and keep your customers satisfied.

-Many survey tools, Survicate included, offer native integrations that let you streamline feedback directly to your analytics software, like Mixpanel, Amplitude, and Productboard.
+Many survey tools, Survicate included, offer native integrations that let you streamline feedback directly to your analytics software, like Mixpanel, Amplitude, Segment, Productboard, or UXCam.

 Grouping Survicate survey data in Amplitude using event properties